nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to list elderly
 2. SeniorLove shows a list of elderly
 3. User requests to mark a specific visit as done
-4. SeniorLove mark a specific visit as done
+4. SeniorLove marks a specific visit as done

    Use case ends.